 When gifts take the form of stocks or real estate property, the $14,000 per person limit still applies.
 Gift givers must use fair market value to determine if gift tax applies.
 For example, if you give the gift of stock shares, you’d calculate the market value of your stock on the day it’s transferred.
 If you are gifting property, you must get an appraisal to determine the current value.
 You should also provide the recipient with your cost basis – how much the stock or property cost you when you bought it – because he or she will need to use that to figure out their gain if they sell it.

-Consider if you bought 100 shares of stock at $10 each, but the day that you transferred it to your son, the shares were worth $100 each.
+Consider if you bought 100 shares of stock at $10 each, but the day that you transferred them to your son, the shares were worth $100 each.
 If your son holds them for a few years and then sells them at $120 each, he’ll have to pay capital gains tax on $110 per share of stock – the $120 he sold them for, minus the $10 you bought them for.

 Similarly, if you gift your daughter a house that was worth $100,000, but you purchased it for $60,000, even if she sells it for $100,000 she still must pay taxes on $40,000.
 However, it pays to speak with a qualified estate planner and tax professional to best determine how to transfer your wealth and avoid excessive capital gains.